Seahawks look to re-establish home-field and prime-time advantages they’ve been known for under Pete Carroll

 The 0-2 home record this year is part of a 2-4 start that ties the worst of the Pete Carroll era after six games.

-With the Cardinals and Rams already well ahead in the NFC West, the Seahawks dropping to 2-5 with a loss might just about end any shot of the division — which already seems remote — and begin to make getting one of the wild-card spots about all there is to play for.
+With the Cardinals and Rams already well ahead in the NFC West (each winning Sunday to improve to 7-0 and 6-1, respectively) the Seahawks dropping to 2-5 with a loss might just about end any shot of winning the division — which already seems remote — and begin to make getting one of the wild-card spots about all there is to play for.

 What would usually be regarded as a positive is that Seattle plays four of its next six at home — with one of the road games in that span against a struggling Washington team.

 But that won’t mean much if the Seahawks can’t quickly again become the kind of dominant home team they have been for most of the Carroll era.
-Seattle’s 64-26 home record since he arrived in 2010 is the fourth-best in the NFL behind only New England (74-18), Green Bay (70-18-2) and Baltimore (68-23).
+Seattle’s 64-26 home record since he arrived in 2010 is the fourth best in the NFL behind only New England (74-18), Green Bay (70-18-2) and Baltimore (68-23).

 “It’s really important because our fans are amazing, and they deserve to see us come out and win,” middle linebacker Bobby Wagner said this week of re-establishing the team’s renowned home-field advantage.
 “We definitely want to do our part.
 It’s a huge advantage when we get the game going in our favor and they get loud and mess up the offense.
 We all work together.
 We all feed off one another.
 It’s a huge part, and we’ll do our part this week.”